dimaslanjaka/source-posts/2024/02/detect-if-called-via-request-or-directly-by-command-line.md

 ---
-title: Detect NodeJS if called using import or directly
+title: Detect if a Node.js File Is Run Directly or Imported
+description: Learn how to check if a Node.js file is executed via CLI (node path-to-file) or loaded using require or import.
+Supports both CommonJS and ES modules.
 date: 2024-02-23T18:16:51+07:00
-description: How can I detect if my NodeJS file is called using node file path `node path-to-file` or `require('path-to-file')` or `import 'path-to-file'` ?
 tags:
+  - esm
   - javascript
   - typescript
+  - commonjs
 categories:
   - programming
 keywords: